-If another person on campus has a covered disability under the ADA and it includes an allergic reaction to animals and that person has contact with a Service Animal, a request for accommodation should be made by the individual to the Director of Human Resources (if an employee) or the Disability Services Office (if a student).
+If another student or employee on campus has a covered disability under the ADA that includes an allergic reaction to animals, and that person has contact with a Service Animal, a request for accommodation should be made to the Office of Disability Services (student) or the Office of Human Resources (employee).
 All facts surrounding the concern will be considered in an effort to resolve the concern and provide reasonable accommodation for both individuals.